JanVasko1/KM-Calendar_Reading/README.md

 > API_Exchange_server --> Under Developemnt

 # Events Handlers
+Here are steps which process the downloaded date into the shape suitable for TimeSheets

 ## Overnights
 - This handler splits Events if they go over midnight